 The communication strategy will include an integrated marketing approach; which may include direct mail, television, print, online, social media, community outreach and events.
-Each medium will be evaluated based on its reach (how many potential targets will see or use this medium) and frequency (how often potential targets will see/read/hear our message), as well as its likelihood to drive traffic.
+Each medium will be evaluated based on its reach and frequency, as well as its likelihood to drive traffic.

 Television A television campaign will be run on cable and/or broadcast television.
 Cable television provides a more targeted reach with a very high frequency.
 Broadcast provides a very large reach, but low frequency.
-We will consider WRAL and Time Warner Cable network.
+We will consider WBTV, WSOC, WCCB and WAXN and Time Warner Cable network.

 Print Back-to-school sections and age-appropriate advertising sections will be considered.
-Newspapers that will be considered include: News & Observer, Eastern Wake News, and The Total Connection as well as parenting magazines.
+Newspapers that will be considered are: the Charlotte Observer, Independent Tribune, Salisbury Post and select parenting magazines.

 Online/Email marketing Limited online advertising campaigns will be utilized that reach our target demographic.
 Targeted email blasts and campaigns that piggy-back on community Web sites/events will be utilized whenever possible.
 Online advertising will primarily include Facebook/Google/Adwords focused on geographic and psychographic data and targeted searches.
-The online ad will direct the potential parent/guardian to the school website at www.KnightdaleCharter.org.
+The online ad will direct the potential parent/guardian to the school website at www.KannapolisCharter.org.